 Movement around the city has radically changed during the last decade.
 Cars are no longer the fastest or most efficient form of transport.
-Lawrence Leuschner, one of the founders of TIER Mobility, noticed this and got the idea of introducing e-scooters into European cities.
-The company was established together with Matthias Laug and Julian Blessin.
+Lawrence Leuschner, one of the founders of TIER Mobility, noticed this and got the idea of introducing e-scooters, and e-scooter sharing into European cities.
+The company was established together by Matthias Laug and Julian Blessin.
 After overcoming various regulatory obstacles, the company launched in Germany in 2019.

 Thus far, they’ve expanded into 36 cities in 10 European countries, outpassing competitors such as Bird or Lime.
 As a result, they’ve been able to attract more than €32 million in investment.

 Since 2015, the German startup, COMATCH, has worked on improving the communication between consultants and managers who need external help.
 The process is simple: The clients fill in their project’s brief description: the company then proposes two or three consultants who match the type of project and finally, the client interview then chooses their desired candidate.
 It works for both multinational corporations and startups at the beginning of their business journey.

 Comtravo’s main beneficiaries are traveling business people who don’t have enough time to manually make the necessary bookings for every trip, thus making way for the niche market of an automated service.
 Comtravo uses AI and machine searching to make the whole process easier and by 2016 had automated 80% of the service.

 Only an email with basic information about dates and itinerary is required, then the technology will do the rest of the work.
 You can also use Comtravo’s booking tool for added accuracy.